VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 7. Form input fields were given a white background colour to ensure consistency as the select 'event type' input displayed with a grey background when viewed using Firefox.

 ### Unfixed
+1. Generating Lighthouse reports to test the performance, accessibility, best practices and SEO of the website highlighted that the images served could be more appropriatly sized to save cellular data and improve loading times on mobile devices.

+---

 # 6. Deployment and Local Development
 ## Deployment